chrfrantz/ParallelLauncher/README.md

 # Common problems

-* Wrong JDK version: If the launched instances do not open a console window but rather close those immediately, enable ```redirectStdErrForLaunchedProcesses = true;``` in the main class of your launcher instance.
-This will write a log file upon next instantiation that contains stderr output.
+* Wrong JDK version: If the launched instances do not open a console window but rather close those immediately, enable ```redirectStdErrForLaunchedProcesses = true;``` in the main method of your ParallelLauncher instance (the file that extends ParallelLauncher to configure it for your specific application).
+This will write a log file upon instantiation that contains stderr output.
-  * Check the log file in the project directory upon launching (order files by creation time to see it adjacent to the generated batch file used to control the execution).
+  * Check the log file in the project directory upon launching (order files by creation time to see a file that ends on "_Console" adjacent to the generated batch file used to control the execution).
 It will likely show the following content:
 ```Exception in thread "main" java.lang.UnsupportedOperationException: Setting a Security Manager is not supported
 	at java.base/java.lang.System.setSecurityManager(System.java:286)
 	at org.christopherfrantz.parallelLauncher.util.wrappers.WrapperExecutable.addExitCodeCapturingShutdownHook(WrapperExecutable.java:189)